1948 Major League Baseball season

-The 15th Major League Baseball All-Star Game was held on July 13 at Sportsman's Park in St. Louis, Missouri, hosted by the St. Louis Browns.
+The 15th All-Star Game was held on July 13 at Sportsman's Park in St. Louis, Missouri, hosted by the St. Louis Browns.
 The American League won, 5–2, for their third straight win.

-The 1948 season is notable as being the final season of any Negro League holding major-league status, as per MLB's 2020 designation of Negro Leagues.
+The 1948 season is notable as being the final season of any Negro league holding major-league status, as per MLB's 2020 designation of Negro leagues.
 It would be the final season of the Negro National League, while the Negro American League would continue as a minor-league until it ceased play after the season.